prisma/prisma1/docs/1.13/03-Tutorials2/06-Deploy-Prisma-Servers/07-Dokku.md

 git push --set-upstream dokku master
 ```

-### Access your new deployed prisma server
+### Access your new deployed Prisma server

-The prisma playground should be accessible at http://YOUR_DOKKU_HOST:4466 after dokku deployed your app!
+The GraphQL Playground should be accessible at http://YOUR_DOKKU_HOST:4466 after dokku deployed your app!

 ## Author